chusj-pigu/nf-basemap/README.md

 - `--m_bases`: Modified bases to be called, separated by commas if more than one is desired.
 Requires path to model if run with drac profile [default: 5mC_5hmC].
 - `--skip_basecall`: Basecalling step will be skipped; input must be in fastq [default: false].
 - `--skip_mapping`: Mapping will be skipped [default: false].
+- `--demux`: Option to demultiplex fastq reads, kit used has to be provided (ex.
+SQK-PCB114-24)
 - `--duplex`: Dorado will basecall in duplex mode instead of simplex [default: false].
 - `--resume`: Use when basecalling has stopped without finishing, and you want to resume dorado from where it stopped [default: false]
 - `--no_mod`: Basecalling without base modification [default: false].